 To use an example: think of two major cities.
 Each has an enormous amount of great things that you may want to access.
 This is similar to the Internet.
 WiFi is a highway that connects the two cities, which allows you to get from Point A to Point B. WiFi provides access to each city.

 Back in the day (which wasn’t all that long ago!), the only way to connect two or more devices was to run cables from one to another to create a network, known as a local area network (LAN).
 It was inconvenient and tethered you - and the devices - to one location with a cable.
 Enter WiFi.
-WiFi allows you to connect one device to another using the wireless networking protocol without the use of cables.
+WiFi allows you to connect one device to another using the wireless networking protocol without the use of cables (like your home WiFi router connects with your phone or laptop).
 These devices can now share data, print and stream files stored on one of them.
 This is a wireless local area network (WLAN) —and this is completely separate from the Internet, just as your laptop is not ‘the Internet’.

 On the other hand, the Internet is considered a wide area network (WAN).
 This is a vast network that links computers around the world.
 You then use your own wireless network to connect to this WAN, and in doing so, you’re part of the one enormous global network (aka the Internet).

 So how does this apply to our products?
-When using UpBlink, for example, you’re able to manually download footage or set up alignment through the GoPro app through the use of the wireless connection (aka WLAN) between the controller/camera and your phone.
-No internet connection is required or used.
-Our controller broadcasts its own WiFi network (like your home WiFi router does) so no local WiFi is required for setup.
+You'll use a wireless connection (WLAN) when setting up the schedule and interval in UpBlink.
+Another WLAN example is, you’re able to frame the shot through the GoPro app or manually download footage between the camera and your phone.
+In both examples, no internet connection is required or used.
+Our controller or the GoPro camera each broadcasts its own temporary WiFi network, so no local WiFi is required for setup.

 If you desire the use of CloudX Lite (to receive email monitoring updates) or CloudX Pro (automatically upload your images to the cloud, and more), a WiFi network with Internet access (WAN) can be used.
 In this instance, the WiFi capabilities of our controller connect to your WiFi network and via the Internet connect to CloudX.